teleprint-me/coinbot/docs/specs/04-Compound-Interest.md

 4. **Time Period (`t`)**: The length of time, usually in years, for which the investment is held.
 This can be adjusted to fit your trading strategy.
 5. **Interval (`i`)**: This is unique to Value Averaging and represents the time step in the sequence.
-It influences the "Current Target."
+It influences the "Current Target", essentially scaling the principal investment to account for the chosen interval.
+This is important because the Value Averaging strategy involves making regular contributions or adjustments to the investment to bring it in line with the desired growth trajectory.

 ### Implementation Steps